oakenknight/gitingest-sandbox/README.md

 ## Output

-Creates `digest.txt` in the output directory with LLM-friendly text content of your repository.
+Creates `digest.md` in the output directory with LLM-friendly text content of your repository.